Good Behaviour Licence

 Conditions Of A Good Behaviour Licence

-The conditions of a Good Behaviour Licence are simple – don’t accrue two or more demerit points during the one-year period of the licence.
+The conditions are simple – don’t accrue two or more demerit points during the licence period (12 months).

 What Happens If I Breach My Good Behaviour Licence?

 If a Good Behaviour Licence is breached, for example by committing a mobile phone offence, speeding offence or red light camera offence and incurring 2 or more demerit points, you will be suspended from driving for twice the original suspension period.
 It is important to note that an offence committed within the Good Behaviour period, but not paid until the Good Behaviour period has finished, is still a breach of the Good Behaviour Licence.
 There is also no option for appeal against a suspension for breaching a Good Behaviour Licence.

 The original suspension period and breach suspension period are calculated by the number of demerit points accrued:

 |Demerit Points Accrued||Original Suspension||Suspension if Good Behaviour Licence Breached|

 Is There Anything Else I Can Do To Avoid A Suspension?

 The only way to avoid being suspended for breaching your Good Behaviour Licence) is by making a court election on the relevant traffic infringement(s).
 A court election means that the traffic infringement will be dealt with by the court sitting in its criminal jurisdiction.